Manual Ability Classification System (MACS)

 MACS levels

-See MACS.
-Manual Ability Classification System website for more information
+1. Visit the MACS Manual Ability Classification System website for more information.